SIMPLE IRA: Understanding the benefits & basics

 SIMPLE IRA vs. Traditional IRA

-A traditional IRA isn’t an employer-sponsored retirement plan, nor is it specifically designed for self-employed individuals.27 These IRAs can still be used by them, however.
+A traditional IRA isn’t an employer-sponsored retirement plan, nor is it specifically designed for self-employed individuals.
+These IRAs can still be used by them, however.

-A traditional IRA allows anyone with earned income to contribute up to $7,000 per year in 2024 (up from $6,500 in 2023).
+A traditional IRA allows anyone with earned income to contribute up to $7,500 in 2026, with an additional $1,100 catch-up contribution available for those age 50 or above.
 Depending on the individual’s income and whether they have a retirement plan through an employer, the contributions may or may not be tax-deductible.

 It’s worth noting that a traditional IRA can be used alongside another workplace retirement plan, and the contributions limits are entirely separate.
 If you have a SIMPLE IRA and max out your contributions, you can still max out contributions on a traditional or Roth IRA.